Green Ghost: Gameplay

-Spinning the large Green Ghost gives you the number of spaces you can move your pawn: vulture, rat, cat, or bat.
-Players use trapdoor keys to collect ghost kids and increase their chances of winning.
 When all twelve ghost kids have been retrieved from the traps, they are placed in little holes on the Green Ghost spinner (players need to remember which ghost kids are found).
-Then the large Green Ghost is spun one more time, pointing to the little ghost it identifies as Kelly.
+Then the player who collected the fewest ghost kids spins the large Green Ghost one more time, pointing to the little ghost it identifies as Kelly.
 Whoever found the one pointed to wins the game.